 The development of people, the evolution of work processes and the integration of digital technology across all elements of a business, profoundly changing how a Company operates and provides value to its stakeholders - internal and external.
 Digital Transformation requires a cultural shift in which organisations constantly challenge the status quo, are open to experimentation, become comfortable with rapid failure but are ready to accelerate successes.

-So, in lieu of the aforementioned description, how should organisations calculate the ROI of a Digital Transformation programme or initiative?
+So, in lieu of the aforementioned description, how should organisations undertake ROI Calculations of a Digital Transformation programme or initiative?

 To begin, regardless of the sort of Digital strategy desired to be deployed in a Digital Transformation programme, a key understanding when it comes to ROI calculations is that Companies should never produce a single ROI result, but rather a range of probable ROI results.